ggventurini/python-deltasigma/README.md

 This forked repository is maintained by **Yuki Fukuda**.
 If you want to visit original repository,  [ggventurini/python-deltasigma](https://github.com/ggventurini/python-deltasigma).

+Today, I noified that the calcuration is sometimes incorrect in vanilla python.
+I stlongly recommend to use this library with [Anaconda](https://www.anaconda.com/).

 ---

 A port of the **MATLAB Delta Sigma Toolbox** based on free software and very little sleep